sergirovira/fastparameterselection/README.md

 Citing
 ------

-The paper was presented at Africacrypt 2024:
+The paper associated with our tool is a follow-up and extension of the following paper presented at Africacrypt 2024:

  ````
  @inproceedings{kirshanova2024guidance,